-Indicator Trend/Key Finding Target Implication (2019) able residents.
-England 16.1 11.2 (2019) TWB ranks highest in Kent for cycling once a month and one per week, which is also higher than the national average.
-Source: OGL (2020) Walking and cycling statistics, England: 2019 Demand for rail services Between 2017 and 2019, demand for rail services increased as follows: Ashurst 15% ↑ High brooms 0.5% ↑ Paddock Wood 7% ↑ Tunbridge Wells 0.7% ↑ Source: Office of Rail and Road (2020) n/a The new Local Plan should prioritise easy access to train stations both in the borough and in neighbouring local authorities.
-Dwelling, Estimation of station usage 2015-2031 TWB KCC n/a Education provision population and age structure forecasts Age 0-4: during the plan period should reflect an increase in secondary school aged children.
+Indicator Trend/Key Finding Target Implication (2019) England 16.1 11.2 (2019) TWB ranks highest in Kent for cycling once a month and one per week, which is also higher than the national average.
+Source: OGL (2020) Walking and cycling statistics, England: 2019 encourage cycling for all able residents.
+Demand for rail services Between 2017 and 2019, demand for rail services increased as follows: Ashurst 15% ↑ High brooms 0.5% ↑ Paddock Wood 7% ↑ Tunbridge Wells 0.7% ↑ Source: Office of Rail and Road (2020) Estimation of station usage n/a The new Local Plan should prioritise easy access to train stations both in the borough and in neighbouring local authorities.
+Dwelling, population and age structure forecasts 2015-2031TWBKCCAge 0-4: \downarrow 12% \uparrow 5%Age 5-11: \downarrow 6% \uparrow 16%Ages 12-18: \uparrow 5% 9% Ages 19-24: \downarrow 13% \uparrow 5%Ages 25-35: \downarrow 15% \uparrow 7%Ages 36-50: \downarrow 6% \uparrow 1%Ages 66-80: \uparrow 25% \uparrow 33%Ages 81+: \uparrow 79% \uparrow 50%Flight of young working age residentsin TWB is reflected in the decliningnumber of under 5s and school agechildren.The recent baby-boom will be felt inTWB at secondary school level duringthe plan period.Rising life expectancy is reflecting inthe increasing aging population.Demographic changes will bring aboutan increase in the older population.Increase in number of children, loneparents and Black and Ethnic MinorityGroups expected in new few years.These groups have a greater relianceon rented accommodation.Self and custom build homes are apotential growth sector in the future.Source:KCC (2020) Population and censusdata \Box n/a Education provision during the plan period should reflect an increase in secondary school aged children.
 The significant rise in the elderly population will create critical housing and care issues.
 Facilities and services should reflect both these issues.
 There will be potential for growth in private rented sector.
 Quality of housing in the private rented sector must be ensured.
-The self and custom build home sector must be supported. potential growth sector in the future.
-Source: KCC (2020) Population and census data Excess winter mortality In Tunbridge Wells, 8.6% of households are estimated to be living in fuel poverty.
+The self and custom build home sector must be supported.
+Excess winter mortality In Tunbridge Wells, 8.6% of households are estimated to be living in fuel poverty.
 This is approximately 4157 households.
 This proportion is equal to the Kent average but higher than the South East average (8.1%18).
 The local value (3 year average) for excess winter deaths is 27.6 is significantly higher than the England 3 year average which is 16.5 n/a Reasons are complicated but a high number of pre 1919 properties in the borough play a part.
 Listing, solid walls and large windows mean these properties are not well insulated.
 The Local Plan should seek to rectify this.